VincentJ711/gce-elastic-docker/README.md

 `npm install gce-elastic-docker`

 ### Examples
+If you would like to run these examples (recommended), copy/paste the files in ./examples and run them, ie `node single-node-ex` and `node multi-node-ex`.
+Also please make sure you delete the VMs when you are not using them, otherwise charges will incur on your GCE billing account.
+You can find your VMs [here](https://console.cloud.google.com/compute/instances).
 #### creating an Elasticsearch Docker image locally
+you can view your local images w/ `docker images`
 ```
 const ged = require('gce-elastic-docker');
 const verbose = true;